 All permanent Military personnel on official PCS orders are eligible to stay at one of the contracted facilities.
 Per Joint Forces Travel Regulations the maximum stay is limited to 60 days for arrival and 10 days for departure.
 However for arrival local policy requires justification for any stay over 30 days.
 Please note that these are not automatic entitlements and that non-respect of the requirements outlined in the Joint Forces Travel Regulation (JFTR), may result in termination of TLA.

 Civilian personnel receive their allowance for temporary quarters directly from the Civilian Personnel Advisory Center (CPAC).
 Therefore, they have to arrange for their own temporary lodging accommodations and cannot make use of the BPA agreements.
 However, sometimes your housing office can assist you with finding a hotel.

 Even though we are a small community, you will find many things that you may expect to find at a large military installation here.
 The APO, the Army Education Center, the Finance Office, Child and Youth Services, the Housing Office, the Personal Property Office and Army Community Service will assist you in numerous ways during your relocating process.
 The Brussels Army Health Clinic and Dental Clinic are a 10 minutes drive from the Garrison.
 Post Exchange, commissary, and additional support facilities are available 50 miles away at Chievres Garrison near Shape Belgium.

-Must do's for newcomers to help get acquainted with USAG Benelux Brussels and learn practical information are the "Deputy Garrison Manager's USAG Benelux Brussels Site Brief" and the Host Nation Orientation including a visit to the Leuven hospital and to a local grocery store, "Metro Madness" a class familiarizing you with public transportation, and a cultural adaptation class explaining local customs and teaching basic French and Flemish vocabulary.
+Must do's for newcomers to help get acquainted with USAG Benelux-Brussels and learn practical information are the "Deputy Garrison Manager's USAG Benelux-Brussels Site Brief" and the Host Nation Orientation including a visit to the Leuven hospital, to a local grocery store, and a cultural adaptation class explaining local customs and teaching basic French and Flemish vocabulary.
 Another must do is the "Driving Course" offering an orientation briefing on Belgian traffic laws and road signs to safely operate a vehicle in Belgium.